-When catastrophe hits, the International Rescue Committee is often one of the first humanitarian aid organisations on the scene – providing rapid and effective aid that saves lives, reduces suffering, restores dignity and jumpstarts recovery.
+When catastrophe hits, the IRC is often one of the first humanitarian aid organisations on the scene.

-Emergency response is one of the IRC’s globally-recognised strengths and this capacity has put us on the frontline in many of the worst crises in recent times – from violence-ravaged Darfur to flood-devastated Pakistan.
+Emergency response is one of the IRC’s globally-recognised strengths and this capacity has put us on the frontline in many of the worst crises in recent times – from violence-ravaged Darfur to the typhoon-devastated Philippines.